 6. Play the Alphabet Game

 Another old-fashioned road trip game that you can introduce your kids to is the alphabet game.
-Have everyone look out the window and see who can find each letter of the alphabet in order.
+Have everyone look out the window and see who can find each letter of the alphabet in order on various signs or other cars.
 You can up the fun factor on this one by competing to see who can find all the letters the fastest or who can find the most in a set amount of time.

 7. Discuss Your Trip